iptc/sport-schema/docs/tools/sparql-endpoint.md

 Fuseki has a Web UI, go to `http://localhost:3030/` to explore it.

 Through the Web UI, you can enter SPARQL queries and load more data into the system.

+IPTC are hosting a test instance of Fuseki at [http://sport.iptc.org/](http://sport.iptc.org/).
+This contains the
+ontology files, our test data, and some "canned queries" illustrating how to test the endpoint with SPARQL queries relating to our use cases.

 ## Querying the SPARQL endpoint over HTTP